#WWWWednesday – 3rd April 2024

 Sword of the War GodSword of the War God by Tim Hodkinson (ARC, Head of Zeus)

 436 AD.
-The Burgundars are confident of destroying Rome’s legions.
+The Burgundars are confident of destroying Rome’s legions, for the Empire is weak.
 Their forces are strong and they have beaten the Romans in battle before.
 But they are annihilated, their king killed, his people scattered.
 Their fabled treasure is lost.
 For Rome has new allies: the Huns, whose taste for bloodshed knows no bounds.

 Many years later, the Huns, led by the fearsome Attila, have become the deadliest enemies of Rome.
 Attila seeks the Burgundars’ treasure, for it includes the legendary Sword of the War God, said to make the bearer unbeatable.